ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 Test the game and make sure the following work.

-- Cosmetic UI panel shows when player enters the trigger.
+- Cosmetic UI panel shows when the player enters the trigger.
 - Buttons and panels update when clicking on them.
 - Clicking the **Close** button closes the UI.
 - Camera override is cleared and transitions back to the default camera.